joakim/kay/ideas.md

 ### Forests

 Speaking of trees, it makes a lot of sense to think about apps/servers as multicellular organisms communicating through soil/air/water.
 Trees in forests communicate by sending chemical signals (messages) and nutrients (data) over [fungal networks](https://en.wikipedia.org/wiki/Mycorrhiza), as well as [pheromones](https://en.wikipedia.org/wiki/Pheromone) through the air.
 Similarly, apps/servers need fungi/air/water to communicate with each other, either over short ([inter-process communication](https://en.wikipedia.org/wiki/Inter-process_communication)) or long ([networks](https://en.wikipedia.org/wiki/Computer_network)) distances.
-The Internet works (and looks) a lot like fungi.
+The Internet already works (and looks) a lot like fungi.
+But I'm sure we could do even better.

 One characteristic that plants and apps have in common is that they are usually in a fixed position (on the network), in contrast to animals that move around.
 Plant cells may therefore be a more suitable model than animal cells.